-non-sample-carrying electrode is called the counter electrode (see Note a) and may be metallic, (e.g. tungsten), carbon or graphite.
-The characteristics and operation of the arc depend on the material and shape of the electrodes and on the analytical gap (arc gap) as well as on the polarity of the sample electrode.
-If the sample electrode is positive, anodic vaporization takes place.
-If the sample electrode is negative, cathodic vaporization ensues.
+Samples are usually placed in an arc stand to which the electrical connections are made.
+If the sample is electrically conductive (metallic) it may be used directly as one (or both) of the electrodes (self-electrode).
+For electrically non-conductive samples, powders or liquids, the sample is introduced into the different types of discharge, as required for a sample electrode or analytical electrode.
+A graphite or an amorphous carbon sample electrode (analytical electrode) is generally used.
+The non-sample-carrying electrode is called the counter electrode and may be metallic, (e.g. tungsten), carbon or graphite.
+The characteristics and operation of the arc depend on the material and shape of the electrodes and on the analytical gap (arc gap) as well as on the polarity of the sample electrode is negative, cathodic vaporization ensues.
 If radiation from only a thin layer near the cathode is utilized, the technique is known as the cathode layer arc.
 For this technique the sample electrode is usually the cathode, but this need not necessarily be the case.

-3.4.2 Discontinuous procedures.
+3.4.2 Discontinuous procedures

 During a given arcing period a given amount of the sample is evaporated completely (complete evaporation) or partially (partial evaporation) and the vapour products enter the plasma where they are excited as atoms or ions.
 The different vapour pressures of volatile components of a sample influence the time sequence of their evaporation and this fractional distillation or burning-off effect may cause systematic errors in the results of an analysis.
 While evaporation of the sample takes place, different chemical reactions called thermochemical reactions occur.